Section 179 Deduction

-There is some property, such as vehicles, cellular phones, tablets or e-book readers, and computers and other peripherals, that is often used for either business or personal use.
+There is some property, such as vehicles, tablets, or e-book readers, that are often used for either business or personal use.
 Because many taxpayers attempt to deduct these items even when their use is mostly personal, the IRS has strict rules regarding recordkeeping for such property.
-If the business use is documented, then the listed property will qualify for the deduction if the business use is greater than 50%.
+If the business use is documented, then the listed property will qualify for the deduction if the business use exceeds 50%.

 Income Limits to using Section 179

-Generally, the total amount deducted under §179 cannot exceed the taxpayer's total working income for that year.
+Aside from the property value limits discussed above, The total amount deducted under §179 cannot exceed the taxpayer's total working income for that year.
 This includes not only income from the business itself for which the §179 deduction has been taken, but it can also include earnings as an employee or from operating another business.
 Any unused portion of the deduction can be carried forward to future tax years until the deduction is used up.

 Because the §179 deduction can only be used to lower taxes on working income, earned from either a business or as an employee, passive investors are not entitled to the §179 deduction even if they are a partner in a business that can take the deduction.
 So if a partner becomes disabled, and is not able to work for the entire year, then he cannot take any §179 deduction, since any income received from the business will be considered passive income.

 A disadvantage for married couples is that they are limited to the §179 limits of a single taxpayer, even if they have separate businesses or if they filed taxes separately.
 However, marriage can be an advantage if the business-owning spouse has losses that exceed her total income, since she can deduct the §179 expense from the working spouse's income as long as that income exceeds the amount of the deduction.

 When to Claim the Section 179 Deduction